larrycameron80/globe/README.md

 #### Development Target - `grunt dev`

-- useful for local development
+- Useful for local development.
-- uses not minified js and css
+- Uses not minified js and css.
-- uses grunt watch to update code changes
+- Uses `grunt watch` to update the server after making code changes.

 #### Standalone Target - `grunt standalone`

-- useful to create a minified version that is easy to deploy to your server
+- Useful to create a minified version that is easy to deploy to your server.
-- minifies all the js and css files
+- Minifies all the js and css files.
-- creates a `/build` folder that has all the required resources
+- Creates a `/build` folder that has all the required resources.
-- used to build the resources for the running application
+- Used to build the resources for the running application.

 #### Standalone Target with Archive - `grunt standalone-archive`

-- same as `grunt standalone` but creates archive of the build directory
+- Same as `grunt standalone`, but creates archive of the build directory.
-- used for to create release files on github
+- Used for to create release files on Github.

 #### Continuous Integration Target - `grunt ci`

-- same targets as `grunt standalone` with additional testing of the generated files using [karma][]
+- Same targets as `grunt standalone` with additional testing of the generated files using [karma][].
-- used for travis continuous integration
+- Used for Travis continuous integration.

 #### Default Target - `grunt`

-- same as `standalone` except it won't create a build folder with all the resources
+- Same as `standalone` except it won't create a build folder with all the resources.

   [Globe Logo]: https://raw.github.com/makepanic/globe/master/res/others/logo-big.png "Globe Logo"